ericlenio/escreen/README.md

 expect-ssh
 ==========

-expect-ssh is an [expect](http://expect.sourceforge.net/) script that wraps ssh to accomplish consistent bash shell settings when ssh-ing to remote servers.
+expect-ssh is an [expect](http://expect.sourceforge.net/) script that wraps bash to accomplish consistent shell settings when ssh-ing to remote servers.
 If you have ever spent lots of time setting up your shell with the perfect settings for .bashrc, .bash_profile, .vimrc, etc., and then found yourself mass-copying these files to other machines you ssh to, then having to deal with